OpenCBM/OpenCBM/xum1541/README.txt

 which is only ok if there is no other drive on the bus.
 It is ok to have multiple drives connected, as long as only one is powered on.

+If using a Mac and you see multiple newlines after hitting ENTER to start a command, you can workaround this by setting your keyboard "delay until repeat" level to a slower value.

 Developer notes
 ===============